ajspurr/stroke_prediction/README.md

 - scale_pos_weight: weights
   - Like the weighted logistic regression, I based the 'weights' on the inverse class distribution in the training data.
 In this case, there are 194 individuals with stroke and 3894 without a stroke.
 So the inverse class distribution is 3894/194 = 20.
 Then for hyperparameter tuning, I added 4 more values to try: the inverse class distribution +/- 25% and +/- 50%.

-#### Optimized Models
+#### New Optimized Models
 - Weighted XGBoost (no SMOTE)
 - XGBoost non-weighted with SMOTE
 - Weighted XGBoost with SMOTE

 #### Combined XGBoost Results
-First column is the orginal non-optimized XGBoost with SMOTE.
+The first column is the orginal non-optimized XGBoost with SMOTE.
 Weighted XGBoost performed better than XGBoost with SMOTE in terms of both recall and f1 score.
 I wanted to test whether using both weights and SMOTE to deal an imbalanced dataset would improve results, but it did not perform better than just using weights.

 <p align="center"><img src="/output/models/combined_metrics_xgb.png" width="900"/></p>